Skip to content

 Kyrenia Northern Cyprus

-And even more affordable is Northern Cyprus, a de facto state administered by Turkey, because of the devaluation of the Turkish Lira against Euro or US dollars.
-Despite the political situation, travelling here is absolutely safe, while there are plenty of things to do in Kyrenia, the main city of the region.
+Northern Cyprus, a de facto state administered by Turkey, is even more affordable due to the devaluation of the Turkish Lira.
+Despite the political situation, travelling here is safe, and there are plenty of things to do in Kyrenia, the main city of the region.
 Check out this guided tour of North Cyprus to discover the area with a local.

 11. Albania